Moving to Tervuren, Belgium

 If you have not spent a lot of time in Tervuren, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tervuren, depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Tervuren for an extended period and have the financial means to purchase a property, buying a home can be a good investment.
 Owning a home allows you to build equity, customize your living space, and potentially benefit from the appreciation of property values over time.
 On the other hand, if you are unsure about your long-term plans or prefer flexibility, renting a home may be a better option.
 Renting allows you to move more easily if your circumstances change, and it typically requires less upfront capital than purchasing a home.
 Additionally, renting a home means you are not responsible for property taxes, maintenance, and repairs, which can be significant expenses for homeowners.
 Ultimately, the decision to buy or rent a home in Tervuren should be based on your individual needs, financial situation, and future plans.
-It is essential to carefully consider the pros and cons of each option and consult with a financial advisor or real estate professional to make the best decision for your situation," explained one expat living in Tervuren, Belgium.
+It is essential to carefully consider the pros and cons of each option and consult with a financial advisor or real estate professional to make the best decision for your situation," said one expat in Tervuren.

 What should I pack when moving to Tervuren?